-In 2015 the Summer Camp theme will be Caring: Ourselves, Our Community, Our World.
 In the course of all our program activities we will strive to keep ourselves safe, to be kind to others and to have an abundance of fun as we learn new things with our camp friends.

 The program at camp will emphasize helping others.
 Each of the 4 age groups will choose and complete a neighborhood service project.
 In past years they have started a camp garden, planted flowers at the Mathew-Warner home, pulled weeds at the Locust Grove gardens, made flower boxes for homes in the neighborhood, raised money for SPCA, helped harvest at the Vassar Cooperative Farm Project and raised the sail on the Hudson River Sloop Clearwater.

 Field trips and performers brought to the camp will provide inspiration for the work children do in the arts under the guidance of a professional artist.
 Within walking distance of camp, children can learn more about protecting plants and small animal habitats in a small forest.
 For the past several years the campers have learned to use many media in their art groups.
 Cu

 Campers will also learn more about their Poughkeepsie and Dutchess County homeland through visits to the library, Cuneen-Hackett Cultural Center, walking tours of the City and hiking the Walkway.
 During quiet time there will be ample opportunity to curl up with a good book or to write or draw about the day’s adventure in one’s journal.